-Now entering its fourth decade, the annual Jobbie Nooner beach party usually takes place on the Friday before the July 4th weekend on Gull Island in Lake St. Clair.
-In 2015, it will take place on June 26 and be larger and rowdier than ever.
-What started as a Friday afternoon beach party has morphed into an all-out bacchanalia, often referred to as “The Mardi Gras of the Midwest,” and includes live music, DJ’s, wet T-shirt contests, and televised flyovers from local news teams, all fueled by a lot of alcohol.
+The annual Jobbie Nooner beach party is a decades-old extravaganza that usually takes place on the Friday before Independence Day weekend on Gull Island in Lake St. Clair, Michigan.
+What started as a Friday afternoon beach party has morphed into an all-out bacchanalia, often referred to as “the Mardi Gras of the Midwest,” including live music, DJs, wet t-shirt contests, and televised flyovers from local news teams.

-Although technically still under the management of the Army Corps of Engineers, the festival is policed by a number of law enforcement groups, including the U.S. Coast Guard, U.S. Customs and Border Protection, Macomb and St. Clair County Sherriff Departments, and the Marine Patrols of the Clay Township and New Baltimore Police Departments.
-A security camera tower was completed in 2009 by the Border Patrol to detect illegal border crossings, along with 11 other cameras along the St. Clair River and the lake.
+Needless to say, the event requires ample policing.
+Although technically still under the management of the Army Corps of Engineers, the festival is supervised by a number of law enforcement groups, including the U.S. Coast Guard, U.S. Customs and Border Protection, Macomb and St. Clair County Sheriff Departments, and the Marine Patrols of the Clay Township and New Baltimore Police Departments.
+A security camera tower has been installed by the Border Patrol to detect illegal border crossings, along with 11 other cameras along the St. Clair River and the lake.